Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Ulcerative colitis.
-This is an inflammatory bowel disease that usually affects the colon and rectum.
+This is an inflammatory bowel disease.
+It usually affects the colon and rectum.

 Crohn’s disease.
-This is an inflammatory bowel disease that can affect any part of the digestive tract.
+This is an inflammatory bowel disease.
+It can affect any part of the digestive tract.

 Infections of the colon.
-These can be caused by C. difficile, a germ that can lead to symptoms ranging from diarrhea to a potentially fatal colon inflammation.
+These can be caused by C difficile.
+This is a germ that can lead to symptoms ranging from diarrhea to a possibly deadly colon inflammation.

 Other risk factors include diabetes, organ transplants, kidney failure, suppressed immunity, and chronic obstructive pulmonary disease.

-To make a diagnosis, your doctor will do these things:
+To make a diagnosis, your health care provider will do these things: